AzharAnwar9/tryhackme-python-for-cybersecurity/README.md

 # tryhackme-python-for-cybersecurity
-The repository contains multiple scripts built using Python from Tryhackme room Python for Pentesters.
+The repository contains multiple scripts built using Python from TryHackMe room 'Python for Pentesters'.

 Link to room : https://tryhackme.com/room/pythonforcybersecurity